romcal/romcal/docs/contribute-to-romcal.md

 The romcal codebase is actually the same for backend and frontend usage.
 But when romcal is built, two packages are generated in the `/dist` folder.
-To make it working on the frontend side, the frontend library is wrapped and built thanks to `webpack`.
+To make it work on the frontend side, the frontend library is wrapped and built thanks to `webpack`.

 Build the project each time you are getting fresh code or updating the codebase: